jamiepearcey/authless/services/webhook-service/README.md

 ## Architecture

-This service follows the Beat The Fine London architecture pattern:
+This service follows the Beat The Fine uk architecture pattern:

 - **Domain Logic**: Lives in `@jetstream/webhook-consumer` package
 - **Service Entry Point**: Lives in `services/webhook-service/`